 Students can meet with the professor in her office, via phone call, or via Zoom, either during office hours or by appointment.
-These conferences can be whenever the student wants as long as they are scheduled beforehand, but only count for points if they are for at least two separate assignments and are in two separate weeks.
-Conferences for points end on the last day of regular classes.
+These conferences can be whenever the student wants as long as they are scheduled beforehand, but only count for points if they are for at least two separate assignments.
+Conferences can be arranged any time, even if you've already completed two for points - it's an opportunity for us to discuss your work before it's turned in to be graded.